joskoomen/cyborg-js/docs/README.md

 #  Cyborg JS
-Cyborg JS is a SEO friendly framework created with [Flow type](https://flow.org/) , which is created for large web applications where Javascript is only for additional and functional use.
+Cyborg JS is a SEO friendly framework created with [Flow type](https://flow.org/) , specially created for Page Based Applications.

-To use Cyborg JS in your application you need to create a `MotherBoard instance`.
-The `MotherBoard` is a `singleton` and the center of your application.
+Every Cyborg JS application starts with it's `MotherBoard`.
+The `MotherBoard` is a `singleton` and the center of front-end communication.
-Every `component` can communicate through `Notifications` and all `components` are created, and removed via the `MotherBoard`.
-Once you registered your `component`, everything is automated.
+Every `component` can communicate through the integrated `Notification` system.

 ## Garbage collection
-All components have a `destroy` method which will remove eventlisteners and can be extended to do everything once it's removed from your DOM.
+All `components` and `views` have a `destroy` method to remove the dom element and related events.

 ## Register your components
-Every component is added to a `HTMLElement` via your web application views or html pages.
+Every `component` and `view` is connected to a `HTMLElement` via your web application views or html pages.

 ```
 <ul class="menu" data-component="my-menu">